 14.2 Consequential Damages.

-Subject to Section 18.6, in no event shall Contractor or Owner be liable to the other, either individually or jointly and irrespective of whether alleged to be by way of indemnity as a result of breach of contract, breach of warranty, tort, (including negligence), strict liability, or any other legal theory, and whether arising before or after completion of the Facility, for, and each of Contractor and Owner hereby waives any right to, damages that constitute consequential damages, or incidental, special, indirect, or consequential damages of any nature whatsoever, including, but not limited to, losses or damages caused by reason of unavailability of the Facility, shutdowns or service interruptions, loss of use, non-operation of the Facility or any Equipment or Contractor’s Equipment, loss of power or cost of replacement power, loss of profits or revenue, loss of contracts, cost of capital, inventory or use charges, cost of purchased or replacement power, loss of fuel, interest charges or claims of Owner’s customers.
+Subject to Article 18, in no event shall Contractor or Owner be liable to the other, either individually or jointly and irrespective of whether alleged to be by way of indemnity as a result of breach of contract, breach of warranty, tort, (including negligence), strict liability, or any other legal theory, and whether arising before or after completion of the Facility, for, and each of Contractor and Owner hereby waives any right to, damages that constitute consequential damages, or incidental, special, indirect, or consequential damages of any nature whatsoever, including, but not limited to, losses or damages caused by reason of unavailability of the Facility, shutdowns or service interruptions, loss of use, non-operation of the Facility or any Equipment or Contractor’s Equipment, loss of power or cost of replacement power, loss of profits or revenue, loss of contracts, cost of capital, inventory or use charges, cost of purchased or replacement power, loss of fuel, interest charges or claims of Owner’s customers.

 14.3 Releases Valid in All Events.